-An initial Phase 1 acid sulfate soil investigation of the Tailem Bend wetland during September 2008 showed acid sulfate soils to be a priority concern within this wetland complex.
-Based on Phase 1 recommendations, a Phase 2 investigation was undertaken for the Tailem Bend wetland to determine the nature, severity and the specific risks associated with acid sulfate soil materials.
-The wetland had dried during previous drought conditions, but had partially rewet at the time of sampling.
+An initial Phase 1 acid sulfate soil investigation of the Riverglades wetland during February 2008 showed acid sulfate soils to be a priority concern within this wetland complex.
+Based on Phase 1 recommendations, a Phase 2 investigation was undertaken for the Riverglades wetland to determine the nature, severity and the specific risks associated with acid sulfate soil materials.
+The wetland had dried during previous drought conditions, but was being refilled at the time of sampling.

-The 24 hour reactive metals tests were undertaken to determine those metals and metalloids extractable with a moderately strong acid i.e. potentially available from binding sites on soil minerals such as iron (Fe), manganese (Mn) and aluminium (AI) oxides.
+The 24 hour reactive metals tests were undertaken to determine those metals and metalloids extractable with a moderately strong acid i.e. potentially available from binding sites on soil minerals such as iron (Fe), manganese (Mn) and aluminium (Al) oxides.
 Although comparisons can be made with soil and sediment quality guidelines, these are defined for total concentrations and not partial extractions.
 The results showed that concentrations were below the sediment quality guidelines (SQG) and soil ecological investigation levels (EIL) for those elements where guidelines are available.
-Although concentrations of other elements did not breach sediment quality guidelines and soil ecological investigation level trigger values, the concentrations of some elements were high enough that they may impact water quality if mobilised, particularly for aluminium (AI) and iron (Fe).
+Although concentrations of other elements did not breach sediment quality guideline and soil ecological investigation level trigger values, the concentrations of some elements were high enough that they may impact water quality if mobilised, particularly for aluminium (Al) and iron (Fe).

 The contaminant and metalloid dynamics tests were undertaken to assess the release of metals during a water extraction, and to assess dynamics in response to saturation over time by incubating soil materials for periods of 1, 7, 14 and 35 days.
 The degree to which metal and metalloid concentrations exceed ANZECC/ARMCANZ environmental protection guideline values was used to characterise the degree of hazard.
-For Tailem Bend wetland, aluminium (AI) was assigned a moderate hazard with concentrations exceeding ANZECC/ARMCANZ environmental protection guidelines by more than 10 times.
+For Riverglades, aluminium (AI), iron (Fe) and vanadium (V) were assigned a moderate hazard with concentrations exceeding ANZECC/ARMCANZ environmental protection guidelines by more than 10 times.
 The dominant control on metal solubility is the pH of the extractions.
-The soils displayed little trend in pH throughout the tests, and the pH increased significantly to slightly acidic or neutral pH.
+Three of the soils had slightly acidic pH, increasing to pH > 7 by day 35, and one had moderately acidic pH.
 High aluminium (AI) was found only in the slightly more acidic surface layer, and it remained high as pH increased, significantly above equilibrium concentrations.
-It is concluded that much of the aluminium (AI) exists as colloidal particles, thus less toxic than Al3+ the dominant form at lower pH.
-The surface layer also contained the highest iron (Fe), slightly above the ANZECC/ARMCANZ environmental protection guideline.
-A slight increase in copper (Cu) may be related to the increase in iron (Fe) over the contaminant mobilisation and dynamics tests.
+It is concluded that much of the aluminium (Al) exists as colloidal particles, thus less toxic than Al3+ the dominant form at lower pH.
+Iron (Fe) and manganese (Mn) increased with time, the dominant control being a large decrease in Eh.
+The concentrations of most metals were otherwise low, but cobalt (Co) increased to slightly above ANZECC/ARMCANZ environmental protection guidelines probably due to release from iron (Fe) or manganese (Mn) oxides.
+The metalloid arsenic (As) increased in concentration in 3 of the 4 samples studied, probably released from iron (Fe) oxides, but appeared to stabilise by day 35.
+Vanadium (V) also increased in one sample to a concentration of more than six times the ANZECC/ARMCANZ environmental protection guideline.